Yellow, Purple, and the Myth of “Accessibility Limits Color Palettes”

 Fresh lime yellow combined with rich forest green and cool supporting tones.
 Bright yet grounded, well-suited to nature or wellness-focused projects.
 Also, anything around sustainability.

-Pairing yellow with KPop Demon Hunters inspired blue and pink
+Pairing yellow with KPop Demon Hunters inspired blue and magenta purple

 Derpy Tiger is Soo Cute